-In the opinion of Norton Rose Fulbright US LLP, Los Angeles, California, Bond Counsel, under existing law, and assuming compliance with the tax covenants described herein, interest on the Bonds is excluded pursuant to section 103(a) of the Internal Revenue Code of 1986 from the gross income of the owners thereof for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax.
-It is also the opinion of Bond Counsel that under existing law interest on the Bonds is exempt from personal income taxes of the State of California.
+In the opinion of Norton Rose Fulbright US LLP, Los Angeles, California, Bond Counsel, under existing statutes, regulations, rulings and court decisions, and assuming compliance with the tax covenants described herein, interest on the Bonds is excluded from the gross income of the owners thereof for federal income tax purposes.
+Bond Counsel is further of the opinion that interest on the Bonds is not an item of tax preference for purposes of the federal alternative minimum tax.
+It is also the opinion of Bond Counsel that, under existing law, interest on the Bonds is exempt from personal income taxes of the State of California.
 See "TAX MATTERS" herein.

-\$[principal amount] COMMUNITY FACILITIES DISTRICT NO. 2005-1 (BELLEVUE RANCH WEST) OF THE CITY OF MERCED 2017 SPECIAL TAX REFUNDING BONDS (IMPROVEMENT AREA NO. 1) (Bank Qualified)
+\$3,860,000 COMMUNITY FACILITIES DISTRICT NO. 2006-1 (MORAGA OF MERCED) OF THE CITY OF MERCED 2019 SPECIAL TAX REFUNDING BONDS (Bank Qualified)